 3.1.
-Small COTS UAV and SfM photogrammetry: the best suited combination for Arctic environment ?
+Small commercial off the shelf (COTS) UAV and structure from motion (SfM) photogrammetry: the best suited combination for Arctic environment?

-According to a large body of literature (e.g. Westoby et al. (2012); Colomina and Molina (2014); Kenner et al. (2014); Rippin, Pomfret, and King (2015)), "Structure-from-Motion" photogrammetry is a low-cost and effective tool for geoscience applications.
-In our study, this method seems to be perfectly suited, while applied on glaciological and para-glaciological dynamics, for generating large scale ortho-photos and digital elevation models (DEM).
-Considering the characteristics of both Arctic climate and mountain terrain, these methods (from acquisition to processing), were thus applied on Austre Lovén glacier catchment.
+According to the studies by Westoby et al. (2012), Colomina and Molina (2014), Kenner et al. (2014), and Rippin, Pomfret, and King (2015)), 'SfM' photogrammetry is a low-cost and effective tool for geoscience applications.
+In our study, this method seems to be perfectly suited, while applied on glaciological and para-glaciological dynamics, for generating large scale orthophotographs and digital elevation models (DEM).
+Considering the characteristics of both Arctic climate and mountain terrain, these methods (from acquisition to processing) were thus applied on Austre Lovén glacier catchment.